Amber-MD/pytraj/README.md

 [wiki](http://www.github.com/pytraj/pytraj/wiki)

 - pytraj is a Python package wrapping cpptraj program (a data analysis for biomolecular simulation)
-- Why using pytraj:
+- Why using pytraj?
     * It's fast
         * its core (cpptraj) was written in C++
-        * cpptraj can read all popular data format without knowing about file extension (example: you can read my_file.crazy_ext if your file is netcdf file)
+        * it supports parallel computing (openmp from cpptraj or mpi from mpi4py or parallel in ipython)
         * it has interface with numpy.
 Data calculation are performed without copying to numpy array
         * (but it actually does not need `numpy` at all, just optional)
+    * It supports more than 100 types of actions/analysises in cpptraj
     * It has clean Python/Cython syntax
-    * It has been extensively tested
+    * It has been extensively tested (>10K lines of testing code)
     * It's flexible:
         * you can write extension modules in either high (Python) or low (C/C++ or Cython) level
+        * you can easily load objects from other packages (ParmEd, MDAnalysis, mdtraj...)
+    * It's portable: you only need to install "libcpptraj"
+        * (but you can use extract help from other popular packages such as numpy, matplotlib)
+- Note: `pytraj` is still in its infancy and its API might be rapidly changed.
+But it's not hurt to try :).

 Citation:
 -----------------